dbbaskette/imc-vehicle-events/README.md

-# IMC Telemetry Stream (SCDF)
+# IMC Vehicle Events Stream Processor

-Multi-module project containing:
+This project provides a stream processing solution for handling vehicle telematics data, detecting events, and storing the data for further analysis.
+It consists of the following key components:

-- `imc-telemetry-processor`: Spring Cloud Stream processor that taps telemetry, flattens JSON, and emits vehicle events to `vehicle-events`.
+- **imc-telemetry-processor**: A Spring Cloud Stream application that processes vehicle telemetry data.
+It identifies significant events (e.g., high G-force indicating a potential crash) and forwards them for immediate action.
-- `imc-hdfs-sink`: Spring Cloud Stream sink that writes telemetry JSON to HDFS as Parquet (partitioned by date).
+- **imc-hdfs-sink**: A Spring Cloud Stream application that archives all incoming telemetry data into a Hadoop Distributed File System (HDFS) for long-term storage and batch analysis.
-- `imc-stream-manager`: SCDF stream manager scripts and configs.
+- **imc-stream-manager**: A set of scripts and configuration files for managing the deployment and lifecycle of the streams in a Spring Cloud Data Flow (SCDF) environment.

 ## Prerequisites